lacasera/elasticbridge.dev/docs/updates-and-inserts.md

 ```

-In addition, you can use the `increment` or `decrement` method to increase or decrease numeric fields for a document.
-Both these methods takes an optional second argument called `counter` with defaults to `1`
+In addition, you can use the `increment` or `decrement` methods to increase or decrease numeric fields via an update script.
+Both accept an optional `counter` (default `1`).
+Note that these methods update Elasticsearch, not the in-memory object; refresh or re-fetch the document to see updated values.

 ```php